soham4abc/postman-docs/src/pages/docs/collaborating-in-postman/public-workspaces.md

 <img alt="Removing a collection to public workspace" src="https://assets.postman.com/postman-docs/remove-collection-public-workspace.jpg" height="500px"/>

-Also, you can remove an environment from the sidebar.
-Click **...** next to the environment menu.
-You can also click **...** next to the Share button in the Environment tab.
+To remove an environment from the sidebar, click **...** next to the environment menu or click **...** next to the Share button in the Environment tab.
 Select **Remove from workspace** and confirm that you would like to remove the environment from the current workspace.
 The environment will no longer be visible in the workspace.

 <img alt="Removing an environment to public workspace" src="https://assets.postman.com/postman-docs/remove-environment-public-workspace.jpg"/>